Vera Southgate

-Vera Southgate (10 March 1916 – 23 March 1995) was a British pedagogist who tried to improve the way children were taught to read English from the late-1950s until the mid-1980s.
-This was an important time for the discipline as many disparate and distinct methods were being practiced including the initial teaching alphabet, phonics and whole language, which was known as "look and say" at the time.
-Vera Southgate published a large number of academic papers, developed the Southgate reading tests and sat on the Bullock government inquiry, she also evaluated the initial teaching alphabet on behalf of the British government.
-Her final major research exercise was to lead a half decade study into improving the reading skills of older children, the resulting publication, extended beginning reading, won the UK reading association book of the year.
+Vera Southgate (10 March 1916 – 23 March 1995) was a British educationalist who dedicated herself to improving how children were taught to read English from the late 1950s to the mid-1980s, a period when many different methods were practised, including the initial teaching alphabet, phonics, and whole language.

+Vera Southgate was a prolific author of academic papers, developed the Southgate reading tests, and served on the Bullock government inquiry.
+She also evaluated the initial teaching alphabet on behalf of the British government.
+Her final major research project was a five-year study aimed at improving the reading skills of older children.
+The resulting publication, Extended Beginning Reading, won the UK Reading Association's Book of the Year award.

-Vera Southgate authored over fifty primers and reading books which were often published within basal reading schemes, these were used to teach children to read in a structured step-by-step fashion.
-It was this work that made her a household name when she re-told 27 well loved tales in a ladybird graded reading book series.
-This series proved remarkably successful, selling 80 million copies but being read by a much larger audience through reading in schools and libraries.
+Vera Southgate wrote over fifty primers and reading books, often included in basal reading schemes.
+These books provided a structured, step-by-step approach to teaching children to read.
+She gained widespread recognition for the Well Loved Tales, a Ladybird-graded reading book series, which sold 80 million copies but reached a much larger audience through schools and libraries.

-For her achievements, Vera Southgate was elevated to the role of the 7th president of the United Kingdom Reading Association, which also posthumously elected her to the association's hall of fame.
+Thanks to her contributions, Vera Southgate was named the 7th president of the United Kingdom Reading Association and was posthumously inducted into the association's Hall of Fame.